Arrow-right Camera

 “I think Padden must have really hated Suzanne and I to go out and find somebody from outside the area to run,” Christian said, referencing his fellow district representative, Suzanne Schmidt.
 “No context or history in the area.
 His support just makes no sense.”

-Kelly moved to the Valley in 2020 from Portland to be closer to his grandchildren, he said.
-But his opponents and detractors tout that as proof Kelly is a newcomer who may not understand the district and the issues important to its constituents.
+Kelly moved to the Valley in 2019 from Portland, Oregon, to be closer to his grandchildren, he said.
+But his opponents and detractors tout that as proof Kelly is a newcomer who may not understand the district and the issues important to the constituents within.

 They also point to Kelly’s stint in federal prison in the late ‘80s and early ‘90s for a drug trafficking charge as a knock against him, and a further confusing element of Padden’s choice, a former judge who maintained a tough-on-drugs approach for much of his time in the legislature.